-2. Despite its violent recent history, Palestine was once characterised by multiculturalism and tolerance
+2. Despite recent conflicts, Palestine was once characterised by multiculturalism and tolerance

-Despite Muslims accounting for almost 87% of the population, a growing Palestinian shared identity was emerging during this time which transcended religious divisions.
+Despite Muslims accounting for almost 87% of the population, a collective Palestinian identity was emerging during this time that transcended religious divisions.

 3. Issues and divisions began during the British Mandatory period

-Unlike Palestinian Jews, the European Jews did not share a common lived experience with their Muslim and Arab neighbours.
-Instead they spoke Yiddish and brought with them their own cultures and ideas, including that of nationalism.
+Unlike Palestinian Jews, the European Jews did not share a common lived experience with their Muslim and Arab neighbours – instead they spoke Yiddish and brought with them their own cultures and ideas.

 The growing tension is reflected in a statement by Palestinian activist Ghada Karmi: